 Bubblemaker is as fun as it sounds – a chance for kids to blow bubbles by scuba diving.
 Children who are at least 8 years old can use scuba gear to breathe underwater and swim around in shallow water.
-Have a party or celebrate a birthday by throwing a memorable, exciting Bubblemaker event with friends and family at your local PADI dive shop.
+Have a party or celebrate a birthday by throwing a memorable, exciting Bubblemaker event with friends and family at your local PADI Dive Center or Resort.

 A child must be 8 years old or older.
 Kids must be comfortable in the water, but no prior experience is necessary.
 Parental approval is required.

 Contact your PADI Dive Center or Resort to schedule a Bubblemaker program or to organize a Bubblemaker party.
 The Bubblemaker Crew-Pak contains mementos of the experience and is full of fun surprises, such as a kid-sized beach towel, logbook, certificate, temporary tattoo, decal and the adorable and popular Bubblemaker water toy.
 Adults love them, too.

 In the Bubblemaker program, participants get a basic introduction to how to use scuba gear, how to clear a regulator and mask, and an overview of breathing do’s and don’ts.
 Your local dive shop will advise you about anything else you need.

 The PADI Seal Team is for young scuba divers who are looking for action-packed fun in a pool by completing exciting AquaMissions.

 Have you ever wondered what it's like to dive with flashlights, take digital pictures underwater or float effortlessly like an astronaut?
 Beyond learning basic scuba skills, there are specialty AquaMissions, such as wreck diving, navigation, buoyancy, environmental awareness and more.
 PADI Seal Team includes doing some cool stuff in the pool, meeting friends and sharing in the adventure of the underwater world.